 This option allows the Network Camera to use an external digital input device or sensor as a trigger source.
-Depending on your application, there are many choices with digital input devices on the market which help detect changes in temperature, vibration, sound, light, etc.
+Depending on your application, there are many choices of digital input devices on the market which helps to detect changes in temperature, vibration, sound, and light, etc.